A sharp spectral extremal result for general non-bipartite graphs: Introduction

 \begin{problem} Determine the maximum constant $c=c(r)$ such that for any finite graph family $\mathcal F$ with $\chi(\mathcal F)=r+1\ge 3$, for all positive $\varepsilon<c$ and sufficiently large $n$, $\mathrm{ex}(n,\mathcal F)\le e(T_{n,r})+(c-\varepsilon)n$ implies $\mathrm{SPEX}(n,\mathcal F)\subseteq\mathrm{EX}(n,\mathcal F)$. \end{problem}

 Thus, \autoref{non bipartite paper result} shows that $c(r)\ge 1/2r$ for every $r$.
-In this paper we give improved lower and upper bounds on $c(r)$ when $r+1\ge 4$ and in many cases we can determine $c(r)$ exactly (see \autoref{corollary} below).
+In this paper we determine $c(r)$ exactly for every $r\ge 3$.
 When $r=2$, we prove that $c(2)\le 1/3$ and conjecture that this is the correct value.
 These results also improve the upper bound $c(2)\le 3/2$ obtained by considering the odd wheel $W_{15}$ \cite{yuan2020extremal,cioabua2022spectral} (we are not aware of existing upper bounds for larger $r$).

 The authors of \cite{fang2024turan} also asked the following.

 \begin{problem} For $r\ge 2$ and $n$ sufficiently large, if a finite graph family $\mathcal F$ satisfies that $e(G)=e(T_{n,r})+\Theta(n)$ and $T_{n,r}\subseteq G$ for every $G\in\mathrm{EX}(n,\mathcal F)$, determine whether or not we have $\mathrm{SPEX}(n,\mathcal F)\subseteq\mathrm{EX}(n,\mathcal F)$. \end{problem}